io7lab/io7-platform-cloud/doc/user-guide.md

 The device state your handlers already track is the model; the page is a view of it.
 Ask for a lamp toggle, a light gauge, and an auto on/off switch, and you have rebuilt the Step 4 dashboard in code you own.

+### What you just did

+You wrote the Step 4 automation a second time, in nine lines of Python, and it behaved identically.

+Which tells you something about the platform: **the application layer is replaceable too.**
+Node-RED is a way to write an io7 application, not a requirement of one.
+Anything that can speak MQTT with an App ID can be the brain — a Python script, a web service, a coding assistant's output.

+Choose by what you need.
+Flows are quicker to see and to demonstrate; code is quicker to diff, test and deploy.

+---

+## What you learned

+You followed eight steps and built one small system.
+Along the way you picked up the ideas that carry over to any IoT work, whether or not you keep using io7.

+**A device is a contract, not a thing.** `iot3/<deviceId>/evt/...` to report, `iot3/<deviceId>/cmd/...` to be commanded, `{"d": {...}}` inside.
+Anything that honours that is a device — a Node.js dummy, a MicroPython board, a C++ sketch.
+That is why you swapped the hardware twice and changed the language once without rewriting the application.

+**Automation is three moves.** Something reports, the application decides, something is commanded.
+Every flow you built was a variation on it, and nothing in the middle needed to know what was on either end.

+**Keep the decision out of the device.** You never reflashed a board to change a policy.
+The lamp did not know about the switch; the switch did not know about the light sensor.
+Changing what the system *does* meant editing a flow, not a firmware.

+**Report reality, not intention.** The devices published the state of their own pins, not the command they received.
+That single habit is why the dashboard stayed correct no matter who pressed what.

+**The field names are the real agreement.** The topics are fixed by the framework; the words inside the payload are not. `button: "pushed"` and `switch: "on"` cost you a line of code in Step 6, and that is the cheap version of a problem that gets expensive between teams.

+**Decide where to decide.** Cloud gives you reach, history and one place to change policy;
+local gives you a rule that survives an outage.
+Step 7 let you have both, and the choice is per rule, not per system.

+**Both halves are replaceable.** The device layer swapped three ways, and in Step 8 the application layer swapped too.
+What stayed fixed the whole time was the broker and the topic convention.
+Everything else was yours to choose.

 ---